kenzonobre/Evolutionary-fish/README.md

 - separationWeigh
 - avoidSharkWeigh

-These variables range from 1 to 100.
+These variables range from 1 to 100 and they represent the genes of a specie.
 There are also other variables that define the color of the fish in the **Boid** class, but they are only for aesthetic purpose and don't influence on the boid's behavior.

 ### Fitness Score